Lisdexamfetamine

-Lisdexamfetamine, sold under the brand name Vyvanse among others, is a stimulant medication that is mainly used to treat attention deficit hyperactivity disorder (ADHD) in people over the age of five as well as moderate-to-severe binge eating disorder in adults.
-Lisdexamfetamine is taken by mouth.
-Its effects generally begin within two hours and last for up to 14 hours.
-In the United Kingdom, it is usually less preferred than methylphenidate for the treatment of children.
+Lisdexamfetamine, sold under the brand names Vyvanse and Elvanse among others, is a stimulant medication that is used as a treatment for attention deficit hyperactivity disorder (ADHD) in both children and adults, and for moderate-to-severe binge eating disorder in adults.
+A prodrug of dextroamphetamine, lisdexamfetamine is taken by mouth.
+Its effects generally begin within 90 minutes and last for up to 14 hours.